 What is 214b Visa Rejection?

-214B visa refusal is given to people who are not able to convince the US visa officer that they will return to their home country after visiting USA.
+214B visa refusal is given to people who are not able to convince the US visa officer that they will return to their home country after visiting the USA.

-Here is an official tweet from US embassy in Chennai, India clearing the doubt that 214B refusal is not permanent:
+Here is an official tweet from the US embassy in Chennai, India clearing the doubt that 214B refusal is not permanent:

-If you re-apply using the exact same information as you did in previous visa interview, your chances of visa denial are very high.
+If you re-apply using the exact same information as you did in a previous visa interview, your chances of visa denial are very high.

-How to Overcome 214 b Visa Rejection B1/B2?
+Overcome 214b Visa Rejection

 If your B1 visitor application has been issued “214(b) refusal ineligible for b1 visa” form, then you can re-apply using these documents:

-#1 Your job in home country
+#1 Your job in your home country

-I recommend sharing the last 3 year income tax return copy too.
+I recommend sharing the last 3-year income tax return copy too.